pwafire/pwafire/packages/pwafire/README.md

 ### Breaking change for v3.0.0 moving forward

-All async responses returned have a new `success` a boolean, filed which replaces `type` a string. here is the differences;
+All async responses returned have a new `success` a boolean, field which replaces `type` a string. here is the differences;

 ```js